HomeITAdmin/nextcloud_geoblocker/README.md

   - No installation needed.
 - Disadvantages
   - Preconditions need to be fulfilled.
   - Currently not functional during update.
+(Will be solved in 0.4.5)

 ## Fail2ban